 Rei sighed, “At least we know the sage isn’t dangerous to touch, it looks like it’s just sliding off of your skin.”

 Kiko set me down and I looked at my hands and arms.
 She was right, the sage was simply sliding right off of my skin, and leaving it dry-looking and I didn’t feel any different.

 I saw Kiko wiping off her arm.
-I would’ve died instantly after hitting the sage if it really was boiling, instead she risked losing her arm to try and save me even if it was smarter to just say goodbye to my existence.
+I would’ve died instantly after hitting the sage if it really was boiling, instead she risked losing her arm to try and save me even if it was smarter to just say goodbye to my puny human existence.

 I guess I really was hindering the journey.
 Maybe I shouldn’t have come along.
 I thought back through the seven days we’ve been traveling.
 Throughout that entire time we’ve had to go at my pace since I was the slowest, plus I had to eat the real food rations because I couldn’t eat the nourishing capsule.
-I had to step it up if I really want to make a difference and contribute to the mission.
+I had to step it up if I really wanted to make a difference and contribute to the mission.

 We made it to the other side of the pool without any more problems and I followed Rei back through the caves to the other side.
 I was so close to her in the dark that I had to watch where I stepped so I didn’t trample on her.
 Losing them again… was not going to happen.

 Rei could sense my fear of getting separated and after a few steps she held out a hand to lead me through the dark.
 The glowing veins on the wall began to get thinner as we came closer to the other side of the mountain.